The Australian Government commissioned a review in response to claims Medicare card details were sold on the internet. This review has now closed.

 - Royal Australian College of General Practitioners (RACGP)

 The department is required under the Disability and Discrimination Act to make all information published on its website accessible to all.

-If you're using assistive technology and can't access review documents, please email the Secretariat.
+If you're using assistive technology and can't access submissions to the review, please contact the Secretariat.

 Terms of Reference and scope of review

-The review will consider the balance between appropriate access to a patient’s Medicare number for health professionals to confirm Medicare eligibility, with the security of patients’ Medicare card numbers.
+The review considered the balance between appropriate access to a patient’s Medicare number for health professionals to confirm Medicare eligibility, with the security of patients’ Medicare card numbers.